BTS Part 3 — The Empire That Never Sleeps: Domination

 On March 21, 2026, BTS performed a free concert at Gwanghwamun Square in central Seoul — with the gates of Gyeongbok Palace lit in purple, red, and blue behind them.

-Tens of thousands of fans filled the square.
-22,000 had secured seats in the designated viewing zone.
-The concert was streamed live on Netflix.
+Around 22,000 people secured seats and standing-room spots in the designated viewing zone; Seoul city officials separately prepared for as many as 260,000 visitors expected to gather in the surrounding downtown area.
+The concert also streamed live on Netflix, which reported a global Live+1 audience of roughly 18.4 million viewers.
 “Annyeonghaseyo!
 We’re back,” RM told the crowd as they opened with “Body to Body.”

 It was the group’s first live performance together in nearly four years.